OfficeDev/office-ui-fabric-core/README.md

 ##Why Office UI Fabric?
 - Fabric embodies the Office Design Language.
 You get to use the same design language we use in our own products.
-Your web pages or Add-Ins will feel tightly integrated into Office.
+Your web pages or add-ins will feel tightly integrated with Office.
 - Fabric is just like other popular frameworks so its easy to use.
 CSS classes, HTML and JavaScript samples, everything you need to get going building great looking web pages.
-- Fabric was built it from the ground up for Office so there's no excessive overriding of pre-existing frameworks.
+- Fabric was built from the ground up for Office so there's no excessive overriding of pre-existing frameworks.
 - Fabric integrates with other frameworks like Bootstrap.
 Uniquely namespaced classes prevent conflicts.
 - Full language support (including right-to-left behavior) helps take the guesswork out of localization.
-- Full access to the source code and samples; you can tailor Fabric for your own specific needs.
+- You have full access to the source code and samples.
+You can tailor Fabric for your own specific needs.

 ##Why open source?